dell/PyU4V/index.rst

 .. note::
     If you want to continue to use Unisphere 8.4.x or 9.0.x with PyU4V you will need to remain on PyU4V 3.1.x.
-There is no support for PyU4V 10.x with any version of Unisphere older than 10.x
+There is no support for PyU4V {version} with any
+    version of Unisphere older than {uni_version}

 .. note::
     PyU4V officially supports Python 3.6, 3.7, 3.8, 3.9 & 3.10 Python 2.x support
     has been dropped since January 1st 2020.

 .. note::
-    PyU4V version 10.x is compatible with scripts written for PyU4V versions
+    PyU4V version {major_version} is compatible with scripts written for PyU4V versions
     >= 3.x, there is **zero** support or compatibility for PyU4V 2.x or earlier
     scripts in later versions of PyU4V.
-PyU4V 10.0 will
-    default to using v100 endpoints exclusively.
-You will also need to pay special attention to any REST JSON payloads in custom scripts as payloads are subject to change between major Unisphere REST releases.
+PyU4V {version} will default to using v{api_version} endpoints exclusively.
+You will also need to pay
+    special attention to any REST JSON payloads in custom scripts as payloads are subject to change between major Unisphere REST releases.